viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 set_property -dict { PACKAGE_PIN E17   IOSTANDARD LVCMOS33 } [get_ports { Vaux1_0_v_p  }]; #IO_L3P_T0_DQS_AD1P_35 Sch=ck_an_p[0]
 set_property -dict { PACKAGE_PIN D18   IOSTANDARD LVCMOS33 } [get_ports { Vaux1_0_v_n  }]; #IO_L3N_T0_DQS_AD1N_35 Sch=ck_an_n[0]
 ```

+> [!NOTE]
+>
+> I'm on purpose not using the Cora Z7 master XDC file from the [Digilent GitHub repository](https://github.com/Digilent/digilent-xdc/).
+> Instead, I'm using a version that is based on the XDC file provided in Digilent's [Cora Z7 XADC Demo](https://digilent.com/reference/programmable-logic/cora-z7/demos/xadc).
+> This is because, at the time of writing this, the names of analog input ports in the XDC file on Digilent GitHub are not correct.

 ### Zynq Processing System